nqtronix/fifofast/README.md

 } _id
 ```

 Each macro "call" declares a new struct with an individual type and identifier.
 Therefore each of these struct can have members of a different size.
 However all structs have identical member identifiers, so if the `_id` known, a member can be accessed with `_id.member` like a normal struct.
-The compiler knows all datatypes used within the structure and generates appropiate code.
+The compiler keeps track of all datatypes used within the structure and generates appropriate code.

 <br>